Aleph-Alpha/support/qdrant-backup-restore/k8s/README.md

 2. Update the `QDRANT_SOURCE_HOSTS` to the kubernetes service domain of the source Qdrant deployment.
 3. Update the `QDRANT_RESTORE_HOSTS` to the target qdrant cluster service domain.
 4. `GET_PEERS_FROM_CLUSTER_INFO` should be `true` to discover qdrant cluster peers when backing up collections.
 5. `CURL_TIMEOUT` is set at `3000` seconds.
 This is the max time curl will wait for request to complete.
-Its increased in scenarios where backup take a while.
+Its increased in scenarios where restoration takes a while.
 6. `QDRANT_S3_LINK_EXPIRY_DURATION` is set at `3600`.
 This is the duration that an s3 presigned url will be active.
 The url is used during the recovery process.
 7. `QDRANT_WAIT_ON_TASK` is set as `true`.
-This configuation make backup process synchronous meaning 'wait for snapshot process to finish successfully before moving on'.
-Its used during backuo and recovery.
+This configuation make restoration process synchronous meaning 'wait for snapshot process to finish successfully before moving on'.
+Its used during backup and recovery.
 8. `QDRANT_SNAPSHOT_DATETIME_FILTER` is empty.
-Setting this filter out snapshot/backups belonging to a certain date and time using glob pattern matching. e.g "2026-01-29".
+Setting this filters out snapshot/backups belonging to a certain date and time using glob pattern matching. e.g `"2026-01-29"`.

 Deploy the job!